 What our siblings say about the Siblings Club

-Finn Morrisroe, aged 16, has been part of the Helen & Douglas House siblings club for over 10 years and said ‘Laura organises lots of fun sibling group activities including trips, outings and, since lockdown, online quizzes.
+Finn Morrisroe, has been part of the Helen & Douglas House siblings club for over 10 years and said ‘Laura organises lots of fun sibling group activities including trips, outings and, since lockdown, online quizzes.

 ‘Our family have enjoyed many activities organised by the siblings group.
 A few years ago Finn and Niamh went to the Longridge Centre in Marlow for a two-day residential trip which included lots of activities like life-raft building and laser tag.
 We also took part in an Escape Room in Oxford which was amazing.
 We all joined the online quizzes during lockdown which were lots of fun.
 We have really enjoyed being members of the siblings group because of the fun activities and trips which have been organised.
 The group also provides a good opportunity to meet and talk to other children in similar circumstances to us, discuss how we are feeling and just have fun.